-- 1. The Board shall be composed of the national supervisory authorities, who shall be represented by the head or equivalent high-level official of that authority, and the European Data Protection Supervisor.
-Other national authorities may be invited to the meetings, where the issues discussed are of relevance for them. - 2.
-The Board shall adopt its rules of procedure by a simple majority of its members, following the consent of the Commission.
-The rules of procedure shall also contain the operational aspects related to the execution of the Board's tasks as listed in Article 58.
-The Board may establish sub-groups as appropriate for the purpose of examining specific questions. - 3.
-The Board shall be chaired by the Commission.
-The Commission shall convene the meetings and prepare the agenda in accordance with the tasks of the Board pursuant to this Regulation and with its rules of procedure.
-The Commission shall provide administrative and analytical support for the activities of the Board pursuant to this Regulation.

-4. The Board may invite external experts and observers to attend its meetings and may hold exchanges with interested third parties to inform its activities to an appropriate extent.
+- 3a.
+The Board shall be organised and operated so as to safeguard the objectivity and impartiality of its activities. - 34.
+The Board shall be chaired by one of the representatives of the Member States. the Commission.
+Upon request of the Chair, Tthe Commission shall convene the meetings and prepare the agenda in accordance with the tasks of the Board pursuant to this Regulation and with its rules of procedure.
+The Commission shall provide administrative and analytical support for the activities of the Board pursuant to this Regulation. - 45.
+The Board may invite external experts and observers to attend its meetings and may hold exchanges with interested third parties to inform its activities to an appropriate extent.
 To that end the Commission may facilitate exchanges between the Board and other Union bodies, offices, agencies and advisory groups.